Twitter users and engagement disappoint, shares dive

 Some investors had raised fears about declining Twitter usage as other social media and mobile messaging services become more popular.

-The company reported monthly active users, an important metric scrutinized by investors who worry that Twitter's growth has peaked, rose 23 percent to 284 million in the quarter.
+The company reported monthly active users, an important metric scrutinized by investors who worry that Twitter's growth has peaked, rose 23 percent to 284 million (176.20 million pounds) in the quarter.

 Twitter executives again noted on Monday that the service's reach is actually far greater than its 284 million users, citing hundreds of millions who visit the website or are exposed to Twitter content without logging on.